-Forty-five percent of FFS PRR programs, including Louisiana's PRR, require patients to receive controlled substances in Drug Enforcement Administration Schedules II-V, as well as noncontrolled substances identified as frequently subject to misuse or diversion, such as those used to treat HIV, from designated providers.
-Alternatively, 47 percent of FFS PRR programs require patients to receive only controlled substances in Schedules II-V from designated providers.
+Forty-seven percent of FFS PRR programs, including Mississippi's PRR, require patients to receive controlled substances in Drug Enforcement Administration Schedules II-V from designated providers.
+Alternatively, 45 percent of programs require patients to receive controlled as well as noncontrolled substances identified as frequently subject to misuse or diversion, such as those used to treat HIV, from designated providers.
 Eight percent of programs require patients to receive only a subset of controlled substance schedules from designated providers.